Happy Is the Bride: Cast

+Production

+Sylvia Syms was originally meant to play the female lead but pulled out.
+Filming started May 1957.

+Reception

-Critical reception
+Critical

+The Monthly Film Bulletin wrote: "Anthony Asquith's pre-war version of Quiet Wedding had a slight but friendly charm.This frantic remake has only a fraction of the earlier film's virtues; it is altogether a badly managed affair, lacking real wit, style or grace.
+An exaggerated comedy of absurdities, most of them are pushed too stridently for success.
+Miles Malleson and Terry-Thomas, as a deaf magistrate and a rural policeman respectively, have their moments, however."

-Leonard Maltin called the film a "mild farce"; while Bosley Crowther in The New York Times wrote, "Mr. Boulting has assembled and directed a typically fine British cast, which plays the farcical proceedings with skill and apparent enjoyment...all the characters are amusing.
+Leonard Maltin called the film a "mild farce".

+Bosley Crowther in The New York Times wrote, "Mr. Boulting has assembled and directed a typically fine British cast, which plays the farcical proceedings with skill and apparent enjoyment...all the characters are amusing.
 That's usually the way in a Boulting film."

 Box office

 Kinematograph Weekly listed it as being "in the money" at the British box office in 1958.
 It was one of the twelve most popular films of the year in Britain.